amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

 - provides maximum value with minimum maintenance cost
 #### It Targets Only The Most Important Parts Of Your Code Base
 - not all parts of code is important
-- unit tests should verify important parts of code (usually the domain model)
+- unit tests should verify important parts of code (usually domain model)
 - non critical code should be verified briefly or indirectly
     - infrastructure
     - third party